-Miles of sand are the only requirement of this beach type, and they may be found at any of the province's miles of beaches.
+The only requirement of this beach type is miles of sand and thus they may be found on any PEI shoreline, especially at low tide.
 Beach walkers are comfortable in any type of clothing, but usually prefer bare feet.
-Many have fallen into a meditative state, and may be observed staring off toward the horizon, or down into the hypnotic patterns of the waves.
+Many have fallen into a meditative state so may be observed staring off toward the horizon or into the hypnotic patterns of the waves.
 Beaches made for walking: Cabot Beach, Basin Head and PEI National Park.

 The Beach Camper

-A species that likes to fall asleep lulled by the sound of the surf, and wake to the cry of seabirds.
-The beach camper does not mind sand in his hot dogs, lumpy sleeping bags or even the odd evening mosquito.
-The beach camper may be identified by his massive collection of gear; coolers and lawn chairs, toys and umbrellas are the usual accoutrements of every good and happy beach camper.
+A species that likes to fall asleep lulled by the sound of the surf and wake to the cry of seabirds.
+The beach camper does not mind sand in hot dogs, lumpy sleeping bags or even the odd mosquito at dusk.
+The beach camper may be identified by a massive collection of gear; coolers and lawn chairs as well as toys and umbrellas are the usual accoutrements of every good and happy beach camper.
 Beaches with campgrounds: Red Point, Panmure Island, Cabot Beach, Jacques Cartier and Cedar Dunes provincial parks.

 Help Us Protect our Dunes and Seaside Wildlife

 Sand dunes are sensitive ecosystems and havens for wildlife.
-You help us to conserve dunes, beaches and wildlife when you:
+You help us to conserve dunes, beaches and wildlife by:

-- Keep vehicles on roads, and feet on designated pathways
+- Keeping vehicles on roads and feet on designated pathways

-- Respect signs and zones for protection of wildlife such as the endangered Piping Plover
+- Respecting signs and zones for protection of wildlife such as the endangered Piping Plover

-- Avoid visiting bird colonies, nests and roosts
+- Avoiding visits to bird colonies, nests and roosts

-- Stay off the dunes, especially in PEI National Park.
+- Staying off the dunes, especially in PEI National Park.
 Your footsteps damage the marram grass, which is holding the dune together

-- Respect signs prohibiting dogs on the beaches in PEI National Park between April 1 and October 15 each year.
+- Respecting signs prohibiting dogs on the beaches in PEI National Park between April 1 and October 15 each year.